Rail transportation safety investigation R18D0067

 Photo of Guy Laporte

-Guy Laporte joined the Transportation Safety Board of Canada in 2006.
+Guy Laporte joined the Transportation Safety Board of Canada (TSB) in 2006.
 He had previously acquired valuable experience in the rail industry over a 27-year career at CN in Montréal, where he held various technician positions in Technical Services and supervisory positions with the railway's Buildings and Bridges and Structures departments.

 Since joining the TSB, Mr. Laporte has taken part in numerous rail accident investigations in Eastern Canada.